jx2bandito/jVenture/README.md

 * Add more scenes.
 <br />

-Requires node and to be ran in a local server for music to work ('npm run build' while in the directory).<br />
+Run with a local server using node.js/npm ('npm run start' while in directory') for music to work.
+Silent version can be played just by opening build/index.html with a browser.<br />

 Music used (in order):<br />
 Cipher 2 by Kevin MacLeod <br />